KelvinHere/Yoga_Milestone_4/README.md

 #### Project Purpose

-The purpose of this app is to create a platform where students can learn yoga remotely and instructors can create and sell lessons.
+The purpose of this app is to create a platform where students can learn Yoga remotely and instructors can create and sell lessons.
 Users will be able to find an instructor and lessons through search and filtering options, then view ratings on instructors and reviews/ratings on lessons.